malohtie/URT/README.md

 The features currently implemented:

+- [x] list of languages used by the trending public repos on GitHub.
 - [x] Number of repos using this language.
 - [x] The list of repos using the language.
 - [ ] Framework popularity over the 100 repos.